 5. Purpose for which copy is needed; and

 6. Relationship to person whose record is being requested.

-Now Available: Watch Testimony as a Narrative, the latest installment of the Ten Minute Mentor video series!
+Now Available: Watch Depositions Decoded, the latest installment of the Ten Minute Mentor video series!

-The Fall 2013 Advocate newsletter is now available online.
+The Winter 2014 Advocate newsletter is now available online.